 - Swipe down (near the bottom edge) to News Feed Settings.

-Now you can turn off reactions for other people's posts as well as for your own posts.
-You'll probably find the option to hide reactions per post by tapping the three dots icon in a post.
-Facebook/Instagram point out that they are trying to get more feedback from users and "will continue to work on new ways to give people more choice."
+You can now turn off reactions for other people's posts, as well as for your own.
+You'll likely find the option to hide reactions per post by tapping the three-dot icon in a post.
+Facebook/Instagram note that they are committed to getting more feedback from users and "will continue to work on new ways to give people more choice."
 The statement reads:

 We're also funding more outside research into people's experiences on Instagram and how we can improve our policies and products to support our community.
 We're currently soliciting research proposals from academics and nonprofits worldwide.
 If you're interested, you can find more information on how to submit here.
 Changing the way people look at like counts is a big shift, and we'll continue to work on new ways to give people more choice so they can feel good about the time they spend on our apps.
 (Photo by Unsplash / dole777)